It wasn’t that big of a deal, really. Still, I felt a twinge of sadness whenever I thought about it because it’s something I really liked a lot.

 - And two spools of thread just the right size and shape to fill the remaining space in the sewing kit.

-It’s been years since my sewing kit went missing.
+It’s been years since my sewing kit went missing, but the feeling of loss deepened.
 I looked from time to time, always consoling myself that it would turn up.
 It had to.
 Sewing kits don’t just get up and walk away.

 In time, my casual attempts turned to all-out searches and eventually to excavations.
 I emptied drawers; looked in nooks and crannies in every room of the house.